 We’re also entrenched in the idea that we can’t change minds, and I’m living proof that we can.
 It is amazing that we can change people’s minds.
 I’m not saying that you need to get into keyboard shouting matches with people online who aren’t interested in a discourse, a back and forth conversation.
-However, if you find people who are interested, you wouldn’t know until you ask anyone and when do, then you find yourself in a position to help and potentially educate someone into understanding your point of view.
+However, if you find people who are interested, you wouldn’t know until you ask anyone and when you do, then you find yourself in a position to help and potentially educate someone into understanding your point of view.

 If not, at least to think critically about the beliefs that they’re already holding.
 I also want to make sure that I’m not existing in a vacuum of voices that agree with me.
 As long as you’re not being a jerk or saying things that are ultimately harmful to people on a broad scale, then I’m all in with having a conversation with you if we politely disagree.
 That’s fine.
 I’m here to have these conversations about where business and feminism overlap.

 The framework we have for starting businesses is so male-dominated that we’re left to figure it out on our own if we want to do things a little bit differently.
 Women-owned businesses are on the rise.
 As of 2018, there are 12.3 million women-owned businesses and women own about 40% of businesses, but we’re still making less than men.
 The wage gap literally still exists even when we’re setting our own prices.
-That’s a result ultimately of patriarchy, but in the previous years or so, the number of women-owned businesses has increased by 58%.
+That’s a result ultimately of patriarchy, but in the last 10 years or so, the number of women-owned businesses has increased by 58%.
 Even now, women are still slightly more likely to start a business than men.

 I’m here with this podcast to have conversations that are scary, that make you think and then make you consider a different perspective.
 Feminism means that women deserve a seat at the table.
 All women, women of color, trans women, non-binary folks.
 Women are capable of more.
 We have things to say and we deserve the same rights, opportunities, and freedoms that men enjoy.